Fatigue management policy template

 By downloading, you agree to our template disclaimer

-Why fatigue management matters
+Why your workplace needs a fatigue management policy

-What your fatigue policy should include
+What a fatigue management policy should cover

-Rostering limits
+Rostering controls

 Rest requirements